-The Executive Vice President and Provost of the University maintains a Provost's Promotion and Tenure Committee which is chaired by a Vice Provost.
+The Executive Vice President and Provost of the University maintains a Provost's a.
+Affirmative Recommendations:

+Promotion and Tenure Committee which is chaired by a Vice Provost.
 The Provost's Promotion and Tenure Committee reviews the files of promotion or tenure candidates referred to the committee by the provost and discusses its review of cases with the provost.